uscore2/uscore2.github.io/_partners/salford.md

 ## DISASTER AND RISK REDUCTION ACTIVITIES
 The UK has a robust disaster risk reduction framework underpinned by legislation.
 Across Greater Manchester the 10 local authorities work in partnership with public sector, private sector, academic and voluntary organisations to research the impacts of major risks, to develop collaborative responses to potential hazards and to strengthen the resilience of the city region.
 The self-assessment contains details of many of the disaster risk reduction programmes in place across Greater Manchester.

-## PROJECT TEAM
+## Project Team

-Jon Percival, Project Manager
+Jon Percival, CBCI Project Manager

 Anthony Dempsey, Project Assistant